cityofaustin/vision-zero/atd-vzd/README.md

 ### Debugging record triggers

 The various record insert and update trigger functions which manage the `_cris` and `_edits` data flows have debugging statements embedded.
-Debug messaging can be enabled on a per-client-session basis by excuting the command `set client_min_messages to debug;` in your SQL client.
+Debug messaging can be enabled on a per-client-session basis by executing the command `set client_min_messages to debug;` in your SQL client.
 Your SQL client will now log debug messages when you use it to make record inserts and updates.

 ### Parsing change log data